 The most common recourse is a motion for contempt.
 Upon such a motion, the court can evaluate whether the other party clearly violated the order in question.
 If the court finds a clear violation, it signs a contempt order correcting the harm and coercing future compliance.
 For example, a party who refuses to sign a court-ordered quit claim deed might have to reimburse attorney fees spent on the motion and pay $100 per day until he or she signs the quit claim deed.

 The primary limitation upon contempt is the constitution prohibition against debtor’s prison.
 Normally a party cannot be imprisoned for failure to pay money, and jail is a potential coercive remedy in a contempt action.
 For that reason, you generally cannot bring a contempt motion for failure to pay money.

 The exception is if the nonpayment relates to child support or spousal support/maintenance.
-You CAN file a motion to for contempt if the other party fails to pay family support.
+You CAN file a motion for contempt if the other party fails to pay family support.
 In fact, courts have a history of stretching to find a relationship between the amount owed and support, broadening the scope of contempt actions.
 More recent cases have somewhat reversed this trend by finding the failure to pay money does not relate to support.
 This is a gray area.

 As stated above, a court can only find contempt if the other party clearly violated the order.
 Often the other side’s action or the order involves some degree of ambiguity.
-Jurists have the ability to clarify an order in the case the violation was not clear enough.
+Jurists have the ability to clarify an order in case the violation or order were not clear enough.
 That, in turn, hopefully dissuades future violations.
 If not and the bad behavior continues, the clarified order is usually sufficient to justify contempt sanctions the next time.
 For this reason, a motion for contempt almost always includes an accompanying motion for “clarification in the alternative”.
 Click here for a full how-to explanation of motions for contempt and, in the alternative, clarification.